DerwenAI/strwythura/README.md

 Strwythura tutorial, based on a presentation for GraphGeeks.org on 2024-08-14

-How to construct _knowledge graphs_ from unstructured data sources using SOTA models for _named entity recognition_ (NER):
+How to construct a _knowledge graph_ from unstructured data sources using SOTA models for _named entity recognition_ (NER), and then implement GraphRAG.

   * video: <https://youtu.be/B6_NfvQL-BE>
   * slides: <https://derwen.ai/s/2njz#1>